top of page

 What You’ll Need to Start

-Wall-mounted pots, wooden pallets, or used containers
+Vertical garden planters, wall-mounted pots, wooden pallets, or re-used containers

 How to Create a Vertical Garden at Home in India—Step-by-Step